 Working in close cooperation with our customer, engineers at RNA selected two six axis robots to carry out all the requisite processes.

 To start the process, the console side panel and the reinforcement panel are manually loaded and clamped onto a sliding table by the operator and pushed into position.
-Robot 1 picks and accurately loads 15 clips onto the side panel, while robot 2 ultrasonically welds and joins the reinforcement panel to the side panel.
+Robot 1 picks and accurately loads 15 lips onto the side panel, while robot 2 ultrasonically welds and joins the reinforcement panel to the side panel.
 The cycle time was optimized by having both robots work simultaneously to complete the clip placement and ultrasonic welding.
 To complete the process, robot 1 dot marks the ‘good’ side panel, adding poka-yoke (error proofing) and assuring traceability.

 Upstream of the robots, clips are fed and orientated via a vibratory bowl and linear feed system to a precession shuttle mechanism so that the clip is always in a known repeatable and accurate positional location for the robot to pick up.